w3f/Grants-Program/applications/Anchor.md

 What sets this project apart is the introduction of a pure on-chain application (cApp), a simplified economic model.

-- Simple NS service that can quickly calibrate the content on the chain.
+- Simple Name Service that can quickly locate the content on the chain.
 - On-chain APP development decoupled from assets simplifies access to blockchain data.
 - Free customized cApp development.